-Ministers statements: cost of living
+Ministers statements: energy policy

-Lily D'AMBROSIO (Mill Park - Minister for Climate Action, Minister for Energy and Resources, Minister for the State Electricity Commission) (14:20): It is so important that Victorians have homes that are not only warm in the winter and cool in the summer but that they can afford to live in too.
+Lily D'AMBROSIO (Mill Park - Minister for Climate Action, Minister for Energy and Resources, Minister for the State Electricity Commission) (14:20): It is so important that Victorians have homes that not only are warm in the winter and cool in the summer but they can afford to live in too.
 That is absolutely important.
-We know that one of the best ways that we can help Victorians with their bills is to help their energy costs and cut those.
-Since the start of gas exports in 2014, the cost of gas has more than tripled in the east coast gas market.
-That is why our priority has been to help Victorians with these costs, and I, together with local members, have been visiting families right across the state to hear from them about the savings they are making every day because of the help we are providing them through our numerous programs.
+We know that one of the best ways that we can help Victorians with their bills is to help their energy costs and to cut those.